 It is a program where captive-bred desert tortoises are adopted out to families and individuals.
 This program was started in conjunction with the California Department of Fish and Game, when the desert tortoise was listed as threatened.
 Click here to learn more!

-Thanks to a Good Samaritan that brought the bird into the NWCP, this hawk got a second chance.
-If you or someone you know finds an animal that you think may need help, the first thing to do is to call The Living Desert’s Native Wildlife Conservation Center or another licensed wildlife rehabilitator near you for tips on what you should do.
+Thanks to a Good Samaritan that brought the bird into the NWCP, this bird got a second chance.
+If you or someone you know finds an animal that you think may need help, the first thing to do is to call The Living Desert’s Native Wildlife Conservation Program or another licensed wildlife rehabilitator near you for tips on what you should do.